Is the Time Right? When to Harvest Cannabis [Updated 2021]

 When growing your own cannabis, you know exactly who has touched it and how healthy the plant was its entire lifecycle.
 The Canadian government has gotten complaints from consumers of mouldy cannabis.
 By producing your own cannabis, you know it is top- notch.

 Cannabis comes from one or two sources – seeds or clones.
 The seeds carry DNA from the parent plants that can result in many different expressions.

 Alternatively, a grower may harvest the seeds to make oil or foods.
-They may also use the seeds for the next crop.
+They may also save the seeds for their next crop.